storynory/relaxivity/posts/buddha/birth-of-buddha.md

 series: Buddha
 excerpt: >-
-  The Birth of Buddha is an immersive, spiritual story, that goes to the origins of one of the world's great religions.
+  The Birth of Buddha is an immersive, spiritual story, that goes to the origins of one of the world's greatest religions.
 url: birth-buddha
 audio:
   mp3: 'https://traffic.libsyn.com/relaxivity/birth-of-buddha-relaxivity.mp3'